benpaullamb/training-x/README.md

 ## Backlog

--   Make copy icon a button for better mobile UX
 -   Replace inputs with selectable reps/weight and one main increment/decrement
+-   List of built-in exercises with how-tos when creating exercise
+-   Info section on each exercise with how-to reminders
--   Change icon
+-   Change app icon
--   Edit notes
+-   Redesign UI
 -   Add/delete exercises
 -   Add/delete workouts
--   Redesign UI
+-   Edit notes
--   List of built-in exercises with how-tos when creating exercise
--   Info section on each exercise with how-to reminders

 ## Nuxt Commands